Top 10: Things to Do in Krakow

 How many days do you need in Krakow?

 How long you spend in Krakow depends on your interests, and what you want to get out of your visit.
 For us at Civitatis, we’d say that in three days, you can see the main sights in the city, and get a feel for the city’s culture.
-If you get to spend a bit more time in the city, you won’t run out of things to do, with plenty of fantastic museums and restaurants to check out in the city, as well as day trips to enjoy from the city.
+If you get to spend a bit more time in the city, you won’t run out of things to do, with plenty of fantastic museums and restaurants to check out in the city, as well as day trips to enjoy the city.

 Pricing: How expensive is Krakow?